 Cartoon by Stephen Muirhead, former engineer on Radio 270

-Radio 270 began transmissions in early June, 1966, from the ship Ocean 7, anchored just three and a half miles from the Yorkshire coast.
+Radio 270 began transmissions in early June, 1966, from the ship Oceaan 7, anchored just three and a half miles from the Yorkshire coast.
 The first record played was Wild Thing by the Troggs, spun by the appropriately named Roger Gale.
-The second was 634-5789, by Wilson Pickett, followed by I Love Onions by Laurie, a personal favourite of the station's Managing Director, Wilf Proudfoot.
+The second was 634-5789, by Wilson Pickett, followed by I Love Onions by Laurie, a favourite of Radio 270's MD, Wilf Proudfoot.

 CLICK to buy Neddy Noel's Ballad of Radio 270